M.S. in Data Science

 There is a growing demand for talented professionals that can harvest, process, analyze data and extract insight.
 This is a new and growing academic discipline that has attracted significant attention in business, physical sciences, biological and health sciences, and research.
 Broadly trained data scientists are needed by a wide variety of organizations such as large internet companies like Google and Microsoft, retail firms like Walmart and Target or smaller regional retailers, financial firms like banks or credit card companies, many different Government departments in the military, intelligence, law enforcement, human services, health, as well as in scientific and medical research.
-In particular, a recent McKinsey study suggests a demand just for business applications for 440,000to 490,000 people with deep analytical skills by the year 2018, while the supply will be only around 300,000.

 Is a Data Science M.S.
 Degree Right For Me?